Are Michelin Stars for Restaurants or Chefs? Guide & Explanation

 - The consistency of culinary standards

-The reviews from each of these anonymous food inspectors are discussed with the director of Michelin Guides during a yearly event known as “star sessions.”
-These sessions are the last step before awarding a star to a restaurant.
-The decision is taken after days or even weeks of debate by meticulously going through each restaurant.
+The reviews from each of these anonymous food inspectors are discussed with the director of Michelin Guides during yearly events known as “star sessions.”
+These sessions are the last step before awarding a restaurant a star.

 Read What To Wear To A Michelin Star Restaurant?